Some of the above could be outdated, use the github repository for the latest up-to-date standard.

 Forward Error Correction

-This is actually a good idea, and I decided to copy it and put it into Fenrir.
+This is actually a good idea, and I decided to learn from it and put it into Fenrir.
 However it is not flexible enough, so I created the libRaptorQ project implements the RaptorQ algorithm that generalizes the same concept over any number of source packets and repair packets.
 It's not as quick as a single XOR, but much more flexible.

 Both QUIC and Fenrir have a variable number of streams to be used in a connection, and both use a 32-bit connection identifier at the beginning of the packet. (in QUIC the id length is actually variable)